 At that point, she doubled over.
 All the breath went out of her body.
 It looked like she'd been punched in the stomach.
 She finally realized her situation.
 She stopped resisting it and started thinking about what could be done about it.

 It seems to me you're not there yet.
-You still think you can go on with your life and ignore it.
-Everything will be okay.
+You still think you can go on with your life and ignore it and everything will be okay.